lucidworks/banana/README.md

 If your Solr port is different, edit banana/src/config.js and enter the port you are using.

-If you have not created the data collections and ingested data into Solr, you will see an error message saying "No Index found at .."
+If you have not created the data collections and ingested data into Solr, you will see an error message saying "Collection not found at .."
 Go to the Solr Output Plug-in for LogStash  Page (https://github.com/LucidWorks/solrlogmanager) to learn how to import data into your Solr instance using LogStash

 If you want to save and load dashboards from Solr, copy either solr-4.4.0/kibana-int (for Solr 4.4) or solr-4.5.0/kibana-int (for Solr 4.5 and above) directories (as appropriate) into $SOLR_HOME/example/solr in order to setup the required core.
-Then restart Solr, and if it is not loaded already, load the core from Solr Admin.
+Then restart Solr, and if it is not loaded already, load the core from Solr Admin (if you are using Solr Cloud, you will need to upload the

 #### QuickStart for Complete SLK Stack

 We have packaged Solr, the open Source LogStash with Solr Output Plug-in and Banana, along with example collections and dashboards to make it easy for you to get started.
-The package is available here  (Link to be added).
+The package is available here at http://www.lucidworks.com/lucidworks-silk/.
 Unzip the package and:
 1. Run Solr

     cd slk4.7.0/solr-4.7.0/example-logs